sobcza11/GenAI/GenAI Engineering/README.md

 ### 📁 Folders Overview

+- 🏅 `Certificate` – Official completion certificates from IBM and Coursera for each course
 - 🧾 `Notebooks` – Contains the hands-on project showcasing LangChain, RAG, Watsonx, and QA chatbot design
-- 🏅 `Certificate` – Official completion certificates from IBM and Coursera for each course
+- 📸 _supporting – Contains supporting assets such as images used in the README and other visuals
 ---

 ### 🛡️ Disclaimer